Broadcast News Analysts in Utah

 Utah Annual Job Openings

-The BLS estimates 10 annual job openings, and a total of 100 jobs for Utah Broadcast News Analysts in 2026.
+The BLS estimates there will be 10 annual job openings, and 100 total jobs in 2026 for Broadcast News Analysts in this state.

 Nationwide, the prediction is 500 annual jobs and 5,600 total jobs in 2026.